ellman12/AutoHotkey-V2/AHK/Main/Main Components/README.md

-Essential parts of Main.ahk that it needs to be able to run
+Essential parts of Main.ahk separated into their own files